mosip/documentation/docs/mobile-application.md

 ## Roadmap for mobile application
-* The developement of resident mobile application has been split into 3 phases as shown below.
+* The development of resident mobile application has been split into 3 phases as shown below.
-* Phase 1 has been completed and is made available as alpha release.
+* Phase 1 has been completed and is made available as `alpha` release.

 ![](_images/mobile-app-roadmap.png)